libccrisostomo/where-to-go-next-as-a-data-scientist/README.md

 <hr>
-This Dashboard was created in the scope of the 'Data Visualization' Couse of the Masters of Data Science and Advanced Analytics
+This Dashboard was created in the scope of the 'Data Visualization' Couse of the Masters of Data Science and Advanced Analytics at NOVA IMS - Information Management School